SaiedNasef78/SaiedNasef78/README.md

 # 📖 My Learning Journey

-> *"Learning by doing is the best way to become a better software developer."*
+> *"Learning never stops.
+Every project is a new lesson."*

-I enjoy transforming ideas into real applications and continuously improving my programming skills through hands-on practice.
+I believe that the best way to become a software engineer is by building real projects.

-Every project I build teaches me something new and brings me one step closer to becoming a professional software developer.
+Currently, I am following Dr. Mohamed Abu-Hadhoud's Roadmap on Programming Advices, where I continue improving my programming fundamentals, Object-Oriented Programming, and desktop application development skills.

-Currently, I'm following Dr. Mohamed Abu-Hadhoud's Roadmap on Programming Advices, where I focus on mastering programming fundamentals, Object-Oriented Programming, desktop application development, and software engineering best practices.
+Every repository on my GitHub represents a step forward in my learning journey.

 ---